st4sd/overview/src/pages/restart.md

 ### Defining a restart hook

 In many cases further information than the exit-reason is required to decide if a restart should be attempted e.g. checking if certain files have been written, or their content.
-It may also be neccessary to prepare the working directory of a component for restarting by deleting/modifying/creating files.
+It may also be necessary to prepare the working directory of a component for restarting by deleting/modifying/creating files.

 The `st4sd-runtime` provides a mechanism for the workflow developer to add custom code to the restart process for a component.
 This custom code can decide if the restart should proceed and perform any modifications necessary to the working directory.
 We call this custom code a `restart hook`.

-This restart hook is called after the filtering on exit-reason i.e. if the workflow has been configued not to restart on a given exit-reason, the restart hook is not called.
+This restart hook is called after the filtering on exit-reason i.e. if the workflow has been configured not to restart on a given exit-reason, the restart hook is not called.

 The restart hook is supplied by the developer as a python function called `Restart` with certain parameters (see below).
 You can put this function in any file that follows the rules in [restart hook location](#restart-hook-location).